 - If the behavior seems correct, bit the "Save this rule" button

-The rule is now created, and you just have to publish the ruleset to have it applied to your server.
+The rule is now created, and the last step is to publish the ruleset to have it applied to your server.
 Look at the orange bar at the top of the screen: click on the "Publish changes" button, the "Publish this version".

-After some time, the published ruleset will be applied on your server. the delay before the rules are applied depends on your plan: it ranges from 20 seconds (paid plans) to 10 minutes maximum (Free plan).
+After some time, the published ruleset will be applied on your server.
+The delay before the rules are applied is about 20 seconds.
 You can also restart the

 redirectionio-agent service, as the agent tries to load rules when it is restarted:

 http://<IP ADDRESS OF YOUR SERVER>/test, and you should get redirected to